Violent ’80s and ’90s Anime Defying Censorship Rules

 1989│Mini series

 Directed by Yoshiaki Kawajiri, Goku: Midnight Eye is a cyberpunk anime that combines detective noir with futuristic technology.
 The story follows Goku Furinji, a former detective who gains a cybernetic eye capable of interfacing with any computer system.
-Armed with his new abilities, Goku takes on various criminals and corrupt organizations, resulting in intense, violent encounters.
+Armed with his new abilities, Goku takes on various criminals and corrupt organizations, resulting in gory, violent encounters.
 The anime is known for its dark atmosphere, blending elements of classic detective stories with a high-tech, dystopian future.
-The brutal action sequences and stylized visuals make Goku: Midnight Eye a standout in the landscape of ’80s anime.
+The fory action sequences and stylized visuals make Goku: Midnight Eye a standout in the landscape of ’80s anime.

 goku midnight eye anime

-Goku - Midnight Eye│courtesy of Madhouse
+Goku - Midnight Eye│© Madhouse

 7. Demon City Shinjuku